-Whilst CB is very popular it is limited to very low power and just two bands of 40 channels each using either the UHF band or HF on the 27 MHz band.
-CB radio is suitable for short-distance casual conversations where the operators are a few kilometres from each other but not much more than that.
+Whilst CB is very popular it is also limited to very low power and just two bands of 40 channels each using either the UHF band or HF on the 27 MHz band.
+CB radio may be suitable for short-distance casual conversations where the operators are a few kilometres from each other but not much more than that.
 Using the South Coast Repeater network you can, for example, use a radio in Cooma and speak with another amateur in Batemans Bay, Eden, or Bega with the press of a button.
 In fact, you can use your radio to contact any area in Australia or the world from the radio in your hand without the limitation of distance!

 Amateur radio operators are also permitted to use increased output power of up to 120 watts on modes other than SSB, where the power of up to 400 watts is permitted.
 Another difference is that radio amateurs are allowed to construct or modify equipment, whereas CB users must use type-approved transceivers only i.e the sort of simple radios you buy at Jaycar, Dick Smith, Supercheap autos, etc.

-There are approximately 14,000 licenced Amateurs in Australia, over 700,000 in the US, and around 3,000,000 worldwide.
+There are approximately 14,000 licensed Amateurs in Australia, over 700,000 in the US, and around 3,000,000 worldwide.
 There are amateur radio operators in just about every country of the world all talking to each other at various times of the day or night via the various Amateur Radio frequencies we are permitted to use.
 An Amateur Radio operator can be a farmer, tradie, student, doctor, truck driver, or any person at any age who is simply interested in the hobby and enjoys radio communications.

-To get onto the Amateur Radio bands and the above action, you will need to be licenced with the Australian Communications and Media Authority (ACMA), and the method of attaining your license is explained here.
+To get onto the Amateur Radio bands and the above action, you will need to be licensed with the Australian Communications and Media Authority (ACMA), and the method of attaining your license is explained here.

 What can you do with Amateur Radio?